jameshughes89/cs4XX-EvolutionaryComputation/site/student-projects/NeuroEvolution/neuroevolution.rst

 **Forward Propagation**
    - Once the input data is fed into the network, it goes through the layers of neurons.
 Each neuron performs a simple calculation on the data and passes it on to the next layer.
 This process continues until the output layer produces a result.
 This result is the network's attempt to give the correct answer based on its current state of knowledge.

-**Calculating the Error (Loss)**
+**Calculating the Error**
    - The network’s output is then compared to the expected output.
-The difference between these two is termed as the 'error' or 'loss'.
+The difference between these two is termed as the 'error'.
 The size of the error indicates how far off the network's prediction is from the actual answer.
+The error is computed for the collection of samples and the mean squared error is calculated.
+The goal of the network is to minimize this error.
+This is done by adjusting the weights of the network.

 **Backpropagation**
    - To improve, the network needs to adjust its weights, which are the parameters defining the importance of inputs.
 This is done through a process called backpropagation.
 Backpropagation involves going backwards through the network (from output to input) and slightly adjusting the weights in a way that minimizes the error.